howardroark/pollinate/README.md

 ## An example

 ```
-$ pollinate howardroark/webapp --name newproject --container alpine --description="A thing that does something."
+$ pollinate howardroark/webapp --name newproject --image alpine --description="A thing that does something."
 ```
 [Skip to more examples...](#more-options)